Scotland national quadball team: 2025 World Cup

 Scotland made their world cup debut in the 2025 tournament held in Tubize, Belgium on the 11-13th of July.
 Scotland were unseeded heading into the tournament and were drawn in Pool c, against current holders USA, India, Slovenia and Switzerland.
 Scotland kicked off their World Cup campaign strong, recording a debut victory against Switzerland, winning 140*-40.
 They followed this with a tightly contested game against Slovenia, only losing via flag catch 130*-100.
 Day 2 started with a very tough game against the USA, in which Scotland lost 250*-0.
 Scotland's final group game was against India, which they lost 200-90*.
 Following this, Scotland were drawn against Japan in the round of 32, which they lost 160*-70.
 Following a strong day 1 performance, Scotland dropped into 20-23 consolation bracket.
 Their first game in this was against Italy, whom beat Scotland 220*-60.
 This dropped Scotland into the 22nd place play-off, in which they faced the Basque Country.
 This was another closely fought game, decided via flag catch.
 Basque caught, resulting in Scotland losing 200*-170.
 Scotland placed 23rd out of 31 teams, their highest competitive finish to date.

 2025 Q-Nations Cup

 Scotland attended the third edition of the Q-nations cup in Salou on the 4th & 5th of October 2025.
 They were drawn against Alemanya (The German development team), Catalonia and current World Champions Belgium in Group B. In Scotland's first group game they lost 20*-1 to Alemanya.
 They were also beaten by Catalonia (16*-2) & Belgium (20*-6).
 On the second day of fixtures, they played a close match against Breizh, losing 15-11*.
 In their final game of the tournament, they faced Canada and lost 12*-8.
 This result placed Scotland in 14th.

+2026 WISE Cup

+The second edition of the WISE cup was hosted in Derby, on the 12th July 2026.
+Scotland started the tournament against Quadball Ireland, catching to win, 80*-70.
+Their second game was against England, which they lost 240*-80.
+Their final game against Wales would deterime ranking.
+Earlier in the day Ireland beat Wales, and with all other teams losing to England, this final game would determine second and last place.
+It was a tightly contested game, in which Wales caught, forcing a straight 3 goal overtime for both teams.
+Scotland scored 3 unanswered goals, winning the game 160-130*.
+Therefore Scotland placed second, behind England, their highest finish of any tournament.